Battle of Pyongyang (1894): Chinese preparations at Pyongyang

-Although the Chinese were defeated by the Japanese at Seonghwan, the bulk of the Chinese forces in Korea were not stationed near Seonghwan but in the northern city of Pyongyang.
+Although the Chinese were defeated by the Japanese at Seonghwan, the bulk of the Chinese forces in Korea was not stationed near Seonghwan but in the northern city of Pyongyang.

 The city lies on the right bank of the Taedong River, which was large enough to provide a shipping route to the sea.
-Of the Chinese troops deployed at Pyongyang, eight thousand arrived at the city by sea and another five thousand had to make the arduous overland journey from Manchuria.
+Of the Chinese troops deployed at Pyongyang, eight thousand arrived at the city by sea and another five thousand made the overland journey from Manchuria.
 The forces in Pyongyang were joined by retreating Chinese troops from Asan under Ye Zhichao.
 By Chinese standards, the troops in Pyongyang had received modern training and equipment.
-Some of the infantry carried American Winchester rifles while the Chinese also had a total of four field artillery pieces, six machine-guns and twenty-eight mountain guns.
-Weapons, however, were not standardized and a major concern was the proper supply of ammunition.
+Some of the infantry carried American Winchester rifles, and they also had four field artillery pieces, six machine-guns and twenty-eight mountain guns.
+These weapons, however, were not standardized and a major concern was the proper supply of ammunition.

-Between early August and mid-September, the Chinese troops in Pyongyang reinforced the existing walled stronghold with massive earthworks, and the location of the city itself contributed to a substantial defensive position.
-Directly to the north were hills, and on the highest of these - Moktan-tei - there was a fortress that overlooked the entire area.
+Between early August and mid-September, the Chinese troops in Pyongyang reinforced the walled stronghold with massive earthworks, and the location of the city itself contributed to a substantial defensive position.
+Directly to the north were hills, and the highest of these – Moktan-tei – overlooked the entire area.
 To the east and south was the broad Taedong river, where forts had been built to deter any enemy from crossing.
 The terrain was open only to the southwest; this was where the Chinese had constructed solid redoubts.